 To close this window immediately, click on the orange exit button (right on a desktop computer or bottom for a mobile device) or press Ctrl +W if you are using a keyboard.

 For information about how to browse incognito and/or erase your history, see www.esafety.gov.au

-- GO - exit a tenancy agreement without going to court and with as little as 7 days' notice (you can leave right away for safety but will need to pay rent until the end of the notice period)
+- GO - leave a tenancy agreement without going to court and with as little as seven (7) days' notice (you can leave right away for safety but will need to pay rent until the end of the notice period)

 - STAY - apply to court to have a perpetrator’s name removed from a lease

 - Make a rental home safer through lock changes or security upgrades

 - Sort out disputes about property damage, unpaid rent or bonds

 - Seek removal from, or avoid being listed on, a tenancy database if the listing was because of FDV.

 The content below is for tenants.
 If you are a landlord, property professional, tenancy or FDV community worker you can find more information on family and domestic violence and tenancy laws page.

 Family and domestic violence is a crime.
 It is behaviour that results in physical, sexual and/or psychological damage, forced isolation, economic deprivation, or causes the victim(s) to live in fear.
 It can be experienced by people of all classes, religions, ethnicity, ages, abilities and sexual preference.